 Teaching Truth, Preaching Justice

-In the spirit of Dominican education, Campus ministry seeks to transforms lives for living the gospel each and every day, Teaching Truth, Preaching Justice.
+In the spirit of Dominican education, Campus ministry seeks to transform lives for living the Gospel each and every day, Teaching Truth, Preaching Justice.

 The Catholic School